 I hope to be proven wrong.

 “It’s only those with underlying medical conditions that are seriously affected”, the papers wrote.
 I read that and my heart broke.
 I read that and I wondered, if I died now at 32 years old, would you be comforted by the fact that I already had health problems?
 Does the fact that I am sick, unemployed and housebound mean that my death would somehow mean less?
 What is it exactly about an abled life that makes it more valuable than a sick one?
 Would the grief of my loved ones be less profound, simply because I lived in a sick body?
 Is it merely ableism that has led us to this kind of thinking or is it capitalism too?
 Is it the fact that many of our disabled lives aren’t viewed as being as 'productive', as 'profitable' and therefore as valuable as your abled ones?

 The truth of the matter is that despite the heartwarming campaigns and the hashtags that would claim otherwise, we are not 'all in this together'.
-Sick, elderly, disabled, fat, queer, Black oriole, indigenous people and people of colour, refugees, migrants, low paid workers.
+Sick, elderly, disabled, fat, queer, Black people, indigenous people and other people of colour, refugees, migrants, low paid workers.
 These are some of the people/communities who will bear the effects of this pandemic the worst.
 These are the communities that will suffer worse institutional, systemic prejudice than ever before.
-These are the people having DNR forms thrust upon them, asking them to “take one for the team” by dying, basically.
+These are some of the people having DNR forms thrust upon them, asking them to “take one for the team” by dying, basically.
 What is the thinking here?
 That we couldn’t possibly risk losing a young, abled or white life over that of an elderly, disabled or black life?
 This is eugenics.

 We don’t get to decide whose life is more precious, and nor should medical professionals have to be put in the position of choosing.
 This is not how triage should work.